container-storage-interface/spec/spec.md

   // Identity information for a specific snapshot.
 This field is
   // OPTIONAL.
 It can be used to list only a specific snapshot.
   // ListSnapshots will return with current snapshot information
-  // and will not block if the snapshot is being uploaded. string snapshot_id = 4;
+  // and will not block if the snapshot is being processed after
+  // it is cut.
+  string snapshot_id = 4;
 }